≡ Menu

 Fortunately…

-A “non-hunting” Irish Setter enthusiast intervened and spared Palmerston and ultimately introduced him into several local dog shows where he proved to be a huge success!
-Which led to him being used to foster may litters of his own which changed the modern Irish Setter dog breed as we know it.
+A “non-hunting” Irish Setter enthusiast intervened, spared Palmerston, and ultimately introduced him to several local dog shows where he proved a huge success!
+This led to him being used to foster many litters of his own, which changed the modern Irish Setter dog breed as we know it.
+Amazingly, virtually every modern-day Irish Setter today can be traced back to Palmerston, which is incredible, seeing how he almost didn’t make it!

 The Irish Setter was…

-There was a huge demand for Irish Setter Puppies in the 1960s through to the 1980s.
-The popularity of this breed has taken a slight hit since then – as a result he is no longer among the top 5 dog breeds in America.
-But everyone knows how an Irish Setter looks like – he is instantly recognizable.
+First brought to the United States in the late 19th century, they were initially deployed as guns and sports dogs.
+They soon became a hit because of their great looks, athleticism, and friendliness, which is probably why the American Kennel Club quickly recognized the Irish Setter in 1878, one of the first dog breeds to be registered by the AKC.
+An Irish Setter Club was formed shortly after.
+And while there was a massive demand for Irish Setter Puppies in the 1960s through to the 1980s.
+The popularity of this breed has taken a slight hit since then – as a result, he is no longer among the top 5 dog breeds in America.
+But everyone knows what an Irish Setter looks like – he is instantly recognizable.

-A very glamorous looking dog, but he is easy to train and look after.
+The Irish Setter is a very glamorous-looking dog but is easy to train and look after.
 As long as he gets his daily walk, he will be happy.
 Just make sure to brush his coat twice or thrice a week.

-Remaining calm and composed in the company of strangers and coupled with the ability to make friends with just about anyone.
+The Irish Red is known for his charming personality.
+He has a very relaxed outlook towards life and never gets too stressed.
+He is playful, enthusiastic, energetic, and tireless but never shy or aggressive.
+All that while also remaining calm and composed in the company of strangers and coupled with the ability to make friends with just about anyone.
 This is why these guys are a great dog to introduce to friends.
-He wags his tail at everyone and has such a happy, joyful personality.
+He wags his tail at everyone and has a happy, joyful personality.
+He is also friendly that random people on the street will want to stop you when you take him out for a walk so that they can pat him on his head.

 How good is he with kids?